 Agency Information collection Activities; Submission for IMB Review; Comment Request; Manlifts Standard.
-(RIN not listed; CFR not listed) On 20 May 2104 DOL issued a notice (79 FR 28966) that they are submitting the OSHA sponsored Information Collection Request (ICR) entitled "Manlifts Standard" to the Office of Management and Budget (OMB) for review and approval for continued use, without change.
-This request for extension of information collection covers standard (29 CFR 1910.68(e)) which requires OSHA covered employers to create and maintain a certification record of each manlift inspection.
+(RIN not listed; CFR not listed) On 20 May 2104 DOL issued a notice (79 FR 28966) that they are submitting the OSHA sponsored ICR entitled "Manlifts Standard" to the Office of Management and Budget (OMB) for review, without change.
+This standard (29 CFR 1910.68(e)) requires OSHA covered employers to create and maintain a certification record of each manlift inspection.
 It also provides that each employer must inspect each manlift at least once every 30 days and to check limit switches weekly.
-Comment due date: 19 June 2014.
+Comment due date was: 19 June 2014.